edwinsteele/wordspeak.org/posts/preserving-wordpress-permalinks-in-nikola.rst

 My WordPress installation generated posts URLs in the form ``http://wordspeak.org/yyyy/mm/dd/some_post_name``.
 After using the WordPress importer in Nikola, that post now exists at ``http://wordspeak.org/posts/yyyymmddsome_post_name.html``.
 I noticed that Apache RewriteRules didn't play nicely with the relative paths that Nikola generates but I found I could achieve what I wanted with the Redirect family of directives.

-Here's a snippet of my apache ``.htaccess`` file to handle these redirections.
+Here's a snippet of my Apache ``.htaccess`` file to handle these redirections.

  .. gist:: 4744113